 It is important to be fully prepared before moving forth with an appeal; you want to arm yourself with adequate evidence that supports your case.

-Should I consult a Charlotte lawyer about SSDI benefits?
+Should I consult a Charlotte SSDI attorney about benefits?

 Yes, you absolutely should consider working with a Charlotte Social Security disability attorney when applying for disability benefits.
 SSDI benefits can help your family stay afloat when you are disabled and can no longer provide for them.
 When you have contributed to the Social Security system through your years of contributions into the American economy and you can no longer work due to disability, you deserve income benefits; you have earned them.

-In addition, you generally do not have to be concerned with not being able to afford a social security disability lawyer because most disability attorneys work on a contingency basis, that is, you do not pay them unless they secure your benefits.
+In addition, you generally do not have to be concerned with not being able to afford a SSDI attorney because most disability attorneys work on a contingency basis, that is, you do not pay them unless they secure your benefits.
 Also, because Congress regulates the amount disability attorneys can charge for representation (25 percent of the back pay they win for you), you do not have to worry about surprises or paying anything up-front, out-of-pocket.

-For questions about Social Security Disability Insurance benefits or to get started with your application, contact an SSDI lawyer from Ted A. Greve & Associates, P.A. in Charlotte today at 800-375-9190.
+For questions about Social Security Disability Insurance benefits or to get started with your application, contact an SSDI attorney from Ted A. Greve & Associates, P.A. in Charlotte today at 800-375-9190.